 Imparting knowledge that will empower students to understand the world of work and be successful in achieving their aspirations

 Students are well supported with access to Unifrog, cross curriculum careers sessions, a dedicated careers website, PSHE timetable and a qualified careers adviser.
 The school also takes every opportunity to encourage links with as many different professions and education providers as possible and welcomes input from parents, our alumni, local employers, industry as a whole, Universities, colleges and apprenticeship providers.

-For more information on the support we offer students in the careers department please contact Sarah Seager, our Careers Manager, firstname.lastname@example.org.
+For more information on the support we offer students in the careers department please contact our Careers and Higher Education Coordinators, Catherine Swindin and Linda Yue, firstname.lastname@example.org.
 You can also find below links to our dedicated careers website, our Career Policy and Programme, our Careers and Higher Education provider access policy statement and more information on Unifrog.